1923k/alx-pre_course/0x01-git/README.md

-I love coding very much
+I love coding very much and thank you ALX for this opportunity